jds485/EnGauge/README.md

 ---
 ### Main script: USGSdataRetrieval.R
 **Code Notes**

   This code was developed using R version 3.5.3, and all R packages were also downloaded for that version of R. You may try using other versions, but compatibility is not guaranteed.

+  This code was developed on Windows 10 OS.
+The compatibility on other OS is untested.
+File an issue on GitHub if you experience issues with your OS.

   There are comment section and sub-section headers throughout this script that indicate blocks of code used for tasks and sub-tasks, respectively.
 Sub-headers are indented by one space more than the main header.
 In RStudio, these blocks can be opened and closed with arrows on the left side of the scripting window.
 This can be useful for navigating the script.

-  Because of the wide variety of needs for different projects, this main script serves as examples of how downloading and processing data could be completed, but you may want to modify for your project (e.g., if you do not want to use DEM processing).
+  Because of the wide variety of needs for different projects, this main script serves as examples of how downloading and processing data could be completed; you may want to modify for your project (e.g., if you do not want to use DEM processing, or have no water quality data needs).

   Input data for running this script are provided in the DataForExamples folder.
-Note that DEM data are too large to host on GitHub.
+Note that DEM data are too large to host on GitHub, but you can download the 2 DEM tiles used for the examples using [The National Map](https://viewer.nationalmap.gov/advanced-viewer/) and select the NED tiles corresponding to "1 arc-second n40w078 1 x 1 degree ArcGrid" and "1 arc-second n40w077 1 x 1 degree ArcGrid".
+You can also run the script without running the DEM sections, which all have "DEM" in their section header.

-All examples run independently of one another.
+All examples in this script run independently of one another after specifying directory and file information, and code options.
-First run the lines of code through the section entitled "Make Region of Interest (ROI) buffer"
+   - Run the lines of code through the section entitled "Make Region of Interest (ROI) buffer"
-Streamflow: Examples are provided for downloading and processing streamflow data using two methods.
+   - Streamflow Example: Downloading and processing streamflow data using two methods.
-Water Quality: Examples are provided for downloading and processing Total Nitrogen and Total Phosphorus water quality data using two methods.
+   - Water Quality Example: Downloading and processing Total Nitrogen and Total Phosphorus water quality data using two methods.
+Outliers are not checked in this example because for this area the temporal data length is not great, and it would be difficult to detect and/or define an outlier.
-NOAA weather station data: Examples are provided for downloading weather station gauges, and selecting sites with precipitation, maximum temperature, and minimum temperature.
+   - NOAA Weather Station Example: Downloading weather station gauges and selecting sites with precipitation, maximum temperature, and minimum temperature.
 Duplicates, negatives, and zeros are not checked in this example, but they could be using the functions employed for streamflow and water quality.
 Aggreation of timeseries to monthly and annual is also not shown, but could be implemented.

-  This code was developed on Windows 10 OS.
-The compatibility on other OS is untested.
-File an issue on GitHub if you experience issues with your OS.

 **0. Preparing to Use the Code**